-We have audited the accompanying Schedule of the Custodial Gold and Silver Reserves (Custodial Schedule) of the United States Mint (U.S. Mint) as of September 30, 2002 and 2001.
+We have audited the accompanying Schedule of Custodial Gold and Silver Reserves (Custodial Schedule) of the United States Mint (U.S. Mint) as of September 30, 2003 and 2002.
 This report presents our unqualified opinion on this Custodial Schedule.
-Our audit disclosed no material weaknesses and no instances of reportable noncompliance with laws and regulations in fiscal year 2002.
-However, we noted a matter involving internal control and its operation that we have reported to the management of the U.S. Mint in a separate letter dated October 31, 2002.
+Our audit disclosed no material weaknesses and no instances of reportable noncompliance with laws and regulations.